-THE UCCJA DID NOT CONTAIN ANY PROVISION SIMILAR TO UCCJEA SECTION 309 SINCE THE UCCJA DOES NOT CONTAIN ANY ENFORCEMENT PROCEDURE.
+THE UCCJA DID NOT CONTAIN ANY PROVISION SIMILAR TO UCCJEA SECTION 310 SINCE THE UCCJA DOES NOT CONTAIN ANY ENFORCEMENT PROCEDURE.

 AND ORDER.
 Except as otherwise provided in Section 310, the petition and order must be served, by any method authorized [by the law of this State], upon respondent and any person who has physical custody of the child.

 UCCJEA SECTION 310.
 HEARING AND ORDER.

-THE UCCJA DID NOT CONTAIN ANY PROVISION SIMILAR TO UCCJEA SECTION 310 SINCE THE UCCJA DOES NOT CONTAIN ANY ENFORCEMENT PROCEDURE. (a) Unless the court enters a temporary emergency order pursuant to Section 204, upon a finding that a petitioner is entitled to the physical custody of the child immediately, the court shall order the child delivered to the petitioner unless the respondent establishes that: (1) the child-custody determination has not been registered and confirmed under Section 305, and that (A) the issuing court did not have jurisdiction under [Article] 2; (B) the child-custody determination for which enforcement is sought has been vacated, stayed or modified by a court of a State having jurisdiction to do so under [Article] 2; or (C) the respondent was entitled to notice, but notice was not given in accordance with the standards of Section 108 in the proceedings before the court that issued the order for which enforcement is sought was registered and confirmed under Section 305, but has been vacated, stayed or modified by a court of a State having jurisdiction to do so under [Article] 2; (2) the child-custody determination for which enforcement is sought was registered and confirmed under Section 305, but has been vacated, stayed or modified by a court of a State having jurisdiction to do so under [Article] 2. (b) The court shall award the fees, costs, and expenses authorized under Section 311 and may grant additional relief, including a request for the assistance of [law enforcement officials], and set a further hearing to determine whether additional relief is appropriate. (c) If a party called to testify refuses to answer on the ground that the testimony may be self-incriminating, the court may draw an adverse inference from the refusal. (d) A privilege against disclosure of communications between spouses and a defense of immunity based on the relationship of husband and wife or parent and child may not be invoked in a proceeding under this [article].
+- (a) Unless the court enters a temporary emergency order pursuant to Section 204, upon a finding that a petitioner is entitled to the physical custody of the child immediately, the court shall order the child delivered to the petitioner unless the respondent establishes that: - (1) the child-custody determination has not been registered and confirmed under Section 305, and that - (A) the issuing court did not have jurisdiction under [Article] 2; - (B) the child-custody determination for which enforcement is sought has been vacated, stayed or modified by a court of a State having jurisdiction to do so under [Article] 2; or - (C) the respondent was entitled to notice, but notice was not given in accordance with the standards of Section 108 in the proceedings before the court that issued the order for which enforcement is sought; or - (2) the child-custody determination for which enforcement is sought was registered and confirmed under Section 305, but has been vacated, stayed or modified by a court of a State having jurisdiction to do so under [Article] 2. - (b) The court shall award the fees, costs, and expenses authorized under Section 311 and may grant additional relief, including a request for the assistance of [law enforcement officials], and set a further hearing to determine whether additional relief is appropriate. - (c) If a party called to testify refuses to answer on the ground that the testimony may be self-incriminating, the court may draw an adverse inference from the refusal. - (d) A privilege against disclosure of communications between spouses and a defense of immunity based on the relationship of husband and wife or parent and child may not be invoked in a proceeding under this [article].